-Warehouse layout and personnel training are crucial to successfully implementing a warehouse management solution.
+Best practices for warehouse layout and training are crucial for implementing a management solution.

-July 17th, 2013 • PharmTech.com • Joe Scioscia
+February 2nd, 2014 • PharmTech • Joe Scioscia

 Warehouse solutions include both the software and hardware used to ensure accuracy of inventory and organization of product services, such as shipping, receiving, inventory management, product or service layout, staff, bins, and purchasing.
 Having the right software in place is an integral component to a pharmaceutical organization's supply chain and is crucial to the success of overall business processes.
 Appropriate software simplifies inventory processing through automation, thus ensuring tight control and lot tracking at all levels of warehouse management, and meets pharmaceutical industry-specific regulations and institutional requirements.

 Although software and the overall warehouse management solution (WMS) are crucial tools, common mistakes can make it challenging to maintain a successful warehouse operation even when these tools are being used.
 Common problems include failure to put in place an efficient warehouse layout best suited to the products being handled, lack of knowledge of the inventory on hand, and inadequate preparation and training of personnel.